RevoltSecurities/Khonshu/README.md

   <br>
 </h1>

-- Khonshu supports multiple advanced scan types including SYN, ACK, XMAS, NULL, FIN, UDP, and Windows scans
-- Advanced host discovery with ICMP echo, timestamp, address mask, TCP SYN/ACK, and ARP ping methods
+- Accurate, concurrent, and highly scalable scanning engine with distributed workers, adjustable concurrency, and deterministic results.
 - Passive scanning capability using Shodan Internet Database API for stealth reconnaissance
 - Resume functionality allows continuing interrupted scans from where they left off
 - JSON output format support for better integration with other security tools